mroffe/MagentoToVtex/README.md

 <b>To Do</b>
 - Defines the target, send products or list the magento's attribute ( like color or size).

-#Explaining the fields from second screen
+#Explaining fields from second screen

 <a href=http://magentotovtex.primordia.com.br/><img src=http://s15.postimg.org/ssbhk6q1n/image.png></a>